HashimThePassionate/Python-Deep-Dive/02_object_oriented_programming/04_interfaces/01_tightly_coupled_code/readme.md

    report.show()
    ```
    - An instance of `TaxReport` is created, and `show` is called to display the calculated tax.

-## 🔗 What is Tight Coupling?

-In object-oriented programming, **coupling** refers to the level of dependency between classes. **Tight coupling** occurs when one class depends heavily on another, making it hard to change one class without affecting the other.

 In this example:
 - The `TaxReport` class is tightly coupled with `TaxCalculator` because it **directly creates an instance** of `TaxCalculator`.